Nicolette Powell: Marriage and family

 The paternity of her elder son, Tristan Alexander (born 1969), who briefly held the courtesy title Viscount Castlereagh, was contested when he was about 18 months old, and he was confirmed to be the son of Georgie Fame (real name Clive Powell), with whom the young Marchioness had been having an extramarital affair.
 One of the Marchioness's daughters, Lady Cosima, later claimed that her true father might be the musician and writer Robin Douglas-Home.

 The divorce of Lord and Lady Londonderry in 1971 was the subject of considerable publicity.
-The following year, the Marchioness married Georgie Fame at Marylebone Register Office, and her married name became Nicolette Powell.
+The following year on 25 February 1972, the Marchioness married Georgie Fame at Marylebone Register Office, and her married name became Nicolette Powell.
 Londonderry subsequently married the ballerina Doreen Wells.

 As Nicolette Powell, the former Marchioness gave birth to a second son of Georgie Fame, James Michael, in 1973.

 Later life

-In 1993, she died after falling 250 ft from Clifton Suspension Bridge in Bristol.
-Her death was found to be by suicide.
-She had left a note stating that she saw "no purpose in life", now that her children had grown up and left home.
+In 1993, she died after falling 250 ft from the Clifton Suspension Bridge in Bristol.
+Her death was found by the Inquest to be by suicide.
+She had left with two members of the public, her car keys and a note stating that she saw "no purpose in life", now that her children had grown up and left home.

 Several portrait photographs of her are held by the National Portrait Gallery, London.